-If you set up a geolocation trigger and it seems to you that it is not working, there are a few common reasons that should be considered.
+If you set up a geolocation trigger and it seems like it isn’t working, there are a few common points to consider.

 Since the Geolocation condition relies on an external API to compare the user’s IP and location, the geolocation condition will only work in a live environment.